mpivaa/iddog/README.md

 ## Acknowledgments

 - Thunk may be an overkill
-- Try throttling the network=
+- Try throttling the network
+- A theming system would be nice to improve layout consistency